nomadflamingo/2021-olympics-data-analysis/README.md

 - The model predicts the number of gold medals each country might win in women's athletics events at the 2024 Paris Olympics.
 - The predictions are visualized using bar charts to compare the performance of different countries.
+- The average R-squared value for every country is approximately `0.31`